Alternatives to replacing a blocked dpf

 Whether this is the first time that you have seen the Diesel Particulate Filter warning light illuminate or if you are getting the DPF Dash Light appearing on a regular basis, then in a lot of cases driving style and how the car is used, and the annual mileage are probably all in someway to blame.
 Unfortunately the appearance of the Diesel Particulate Filter on all new diesel cars, has effectively excluded them from being used for short journeys or city driving, and so if these are the types of journeys that you are making or intending, then you really need to re-evaluate your usage or buy a petrol (Gas) powered car otherwise you will be looking for alternatives to replace a blocked dpf.

 Modern diesels with Diesel Particulate Filters are now only recommended for drivers covering at least 12k – 15k miles per year on regular motorway (highway) trips in order to maintain their Exhaust filter systems.
 Failure to use the car on the recommended regular long journeys results in the continued blockage of the Diesel Particulate Filter, to the point where it needs cleaning or replacing, and in comparison to alternative preventative maintenance they don’t come cheap!.
-Worse still, a blocked diesel particulate (DPF) can cause additional problems such as poor fuel economy and even premature turbo wear and failures.
+Worse still, a blocked diesel particulate (DPF) can cause additional problems such as poor fuel economy, damage to catalytic converters and even premature turbo wear and failure.

 But what if you are getting Diesel particulate filter (DPF) Problems, and you do drive the recommended annual mileages and follow the instructions of the manufacturer?, what happens if you have already attempted a DPF cleaning procedure and the warning light still remains? well these instances are not as rare as you would imagine and it is all down to the factors programmed until the vehicle ECU computer which are required to create the perfect set of running parameters for the DPF to regenerate (clean itself).

 The Diesel particulate filter (DPF) regeneration cycle only takes place when a certain set of criteria is met, and these parameters include engine and oil temperatures, vehicle speed, vehicle rpm and more importantly – EGT (Exhaust Gas Temperature).
-In most cases the EGT has to be around 250c and the internal DPF Catalyst at over 400c before a DPF regeneration can be preformed, and for the EGT to reach these levels, the car has to be in excellent condition mechanically and everything else in the chain needs to be working correctly and be in good order, including some components which you may think, have nothing to do with diesel particulate filter regenerations!.
+In most cases the EGT has to be around 250c and the internal DPF Catalyst at over 400c before a DPF regeneration can be preformed, and for the EGT to reach these levels, the car has to be in excellent condition mechanically and everything else in the chain needs to be working correctly and be in good order, including some components which you may think, have nothing to do with diesel particulate filter re-generations!.

 So the reason your Diesel Particulate Filter may continually become blocked to the point where it needs professional cleaning or even replacement, or the fact that it refuses to regenerate in the normal way could easily be due to a failed component or soot blockage elsewhere.
 The main reason why the EGT may fail to reach the correct temperature level for DPF regeneration is down to a component called an EGR Valve, this component controls air and exhaust gases into the intake manifold, and often becomes blocked with oil residues, carbon and soot, which solidify and jam the valve in one position or block the flow of gases completely.

-So before potentially playing parts darts and paying thousands to a dealer in order to replace your blocked Diesel particulate filter (DPF), first investigate that there are no underlying reasons elsewhere preventing a regeneration, such as a faulty sensor leading to the Diesel particulate filter became blocked in the first place as a DPF becoming blocked to the point of needing to be replaced is usually due to it seemingly being unable to regenerate itself normally after several normal attempts, and periods where the DPF warning light has been ignored.
+So before potentially playing parts darts and paying thousands to a dealer in order to replace your blocked Diesel particulate filter (DPF), first investigate that there are no underlying reasons elsewhere preventing a regeneration, such as a faulty sensor leading to the Diesel particulate filter becoming blocked in the first place.
+If the DPF becomes blocked to the point of needing to be replaced it is usually due to it seemingly being unable to regenerate itself normally after several normal attempts, and periods where the DPF warning light has been ignored.